kapott/kapott.github.io/content/posts/useful-commandline-tools/index.md

   - linux
   - productivity
 cover:
-  image: title-3.png
+  image: linux-commandline-tools.png
-  alt: "A hacker, connected to his flow."
+  alt: "A fox typing on a keyboard, looking slyly at the camera.
+Old servers in the background."
-  caption: "Not quite as zen as this guy, but close enough."
+  caption: "This fox is clearly using zsh."
   relative: false
 ---